ErwanH29/erwanh29.github.io/generic.md

 				</header>
                 <b>Field</b>: Theoretical Cosmology <br>
                 <b>Research</b>: Investigating the gravitational wave luminosity distance predicted by <i>f(R)</i> gravity. <br>
                 <b>Purpose</b>: As successful as Einstein's theory of gravity is, we know it can't be the final answer as it doesn't work on the quantum scales.
-In hopes of better understanding the fundamental laws of our Universe, theorists devise theories of modified gravity each of which having subtle differences with Einstein's theory. <br>
+In hopes of better understanding the fundamental laws of our Universe, theorists devise theories of modified gravity, each of which has subtle differences from Einstein's theory. <br>
 				<ul class="actions">
 					<li><a href='https://studenttheses.universiteitleiden.nl/handle/1887/3278624'><i>Link to project</i></a></li>
 				</ul>